Huda Changes The Game

 The three sisters join together to form Huda beauty, but each sister also has their lane and is free to have their own business outside of the chain.

-Not to be forgotten, Huda’s husband and father are also a part of the Huda Beauty company.
+Huda’s husband and father are part of the Huda Beauty company as well.

 Find you a team that understands your overall goal and is willing to help you get there by any means.